- Dear Customer

 If however you have a complaint or difficulty that you wish to pursue you can write to the relevant Regional Manager, names and addresses are set out below.
 Please include as much detail as possible such as time of travel, origin and destination of your journey to assist us in dealing with you.

 We are committed to fully and fairly investigating all complaints and welcome the opportunity they offer to resolve any difficulties you experience.

-If you are not satisfied with the reply you receive from our Regional Manager you may request Manager, Business Development to review your complaint by writing to him at Bus Éireann, Broadstone, Dublin 7.
+If you are not satisfied with the reply you receive from our Regional Manager you may request our Chief Commercial Officer to review your complaint by writing to him at Bus Éireann, Broadstone, Dublin 7.

 - We will fully investigate all complaints received.

 - If we cannot give you an immediate response we will acknowledge your letter within 5 working days of receiving it and will forward a full reply within 15 working days.

 - If for any reason it is not possible to fully respond within 15 days you will receive within that time details of the cause of the delay in replying and an anticipated time within which your complaint will be finalised.

 - To help us in providing you with a good service we would very much appreciate your assistance and co-operation on the following matters.